lakario/wait-google-sent-me/README.md

-# wait-google-sent-me
+# Wait, Google Sent Me

-Clone of Wait, Google Sent me extension for Chrome.
+Clone of Wait, Google Sent me extension for Chrome which has been removed from the Chrome Store. - https://chrome.google.com/webstore/detail/igloabeeeiagmdkhellmibpnlnjdmdbb

+All credit goes to the original author.